mekomsolutions/openmrs-module-initializer/README.md

 ----

 ### Releases notes

+#### Version 1.2.0
+* Support for conditional loading of domains based on the runtime availability of OpenMRS modules.
+* Bulk creation and edition of programs provided through CSV files in  **configuration/programs**.
+* Bulk creation and edition of program workflows provided through CSV files in  **configuration/programworkflows**.

 #### Version 1.1.0
 * Bulk creation and edition of drugs provided through CSV files in  **configuration/locations**.